 Keep it light and small

 Because the cost of most shipping options is based on size and/or weight, do your best to keep your packaging as small as possible.
-This will not only help you save on your shipping costs and what your customer paid for shipping, but will also keep packaging costs from eating away your profit margin.
+This will not only help you save on your ecommerce shipping rates and what your customer paid for shipping, but will also keep packaging costs from eating away your profit margin.

 Depending on your business and product line, you may want to consider carrying a variety of package sizes and packaging materials.